-The US military has not executed a service member since 1961, when an Army ammunition handler was hanged for raping an 11-year-old girl in Austria.
-None of the six men currently on death row at Fort Leavenworth, where Bales is currently detained, were convicted for attacks against foreign civilians.
+The military hasn’t executed a service member since 1961 when an Army ammunition handler was hanged for raping an 11-year-old girl in Austria.
+None of the six men currently on death row at Fort Leavenworth, where Bales is currently detained, was convicted for atrocities against foreign civilians.

 A senior US official said earlier that it had “pretty much been decided” the trial would be held in the United States.